 The Power of Laughter: A Healthy Contagion

 Close your eyes and picture a happy gathering.
 Visualize the faces of friends and family.
-Close your eyes tighter, squeezing out all other senses except sound.
-Hear the noises of happiness.
-I’ll be very surprised if laughter wasn’t there, possibly the dominant memory.
-For good reason.
-This explicit social expression drives health and happiness.
+Close your eyes tighter now, squeezing out all other senses except sound.
+Hear the noises of the happiness.
+I’d be very surprised if laughter wasn’t there, possibly even the dominant sound—and for good reason: Laughter drives health and happiness.

 As we begin to interact with the world as tiny infants, we watch and copy those around us.
 Before our brain develops the connections that enable speech, we learn to smile and laugh.
-This is a curious phenomenon.
-It emphasizes the value of an immensely powerful act.
+This is a curious phenomenon that emphasizes the value of an immensely powerful act.
 You might question why babies should choose to copy something that adults do with much lower frequency than children.
 Actually, it’s not so surprising.
-Adults laugh far more in the presence of babies, underlining the deep association between this spontaneous gesture and true happiness.
+Adults laugh far more in the presence of babies than they do elsewhere, underlining the deep association between this instinctive reflex and true happiness.

-Like smiling, laughter is contagious, as anybody who has “got the giggles” knows.
+Like smiling, laughter is contagious, as anybody who “gets the giggles” knows.
 So, when we laugh with friends, we not only benefit personally, but we share the health and happiness.

 I have often found it sad that we laugh less as adults than we did as children.
 It seems that, once we get “serious” about life, we cannot be seen to be trivial or frivolous.
-If only we could remember that laughter is a great medicine.
-It is highly infectious, and a great way of spreading health and happiness.
-So, laugh out loud, often!
+If only we could remember that laughter is great medicine.

 Dr. Roddy Carter, MD, has over 30 years of experience working across a range of medical disciplines and corporate settings.